acs-dcn/MCC/README.md

 ### Introduction

-MCC is a highly scalable and predictable network load generator.
+MCC is a predictable and highly scalable network load generator used for simulating workload in IoT scenarios.
 It can replicate flow-level network load utilizing BSD-like socket API provided by user-level TCP/IP stack.
-Thanks to the incredibly fast user-level stack, it can achieve 3.2 million concurrent TCP connections using only a single CPU core.
+According to experiments, MCC can generate 3.2 million concurrent TCP connections using only a single CPU core, and achieve almost linearly scalability in multicore systems.

 ### Release Notes